Billiam2468/Standalone-PET-Segmentation-Stats/README.md

 ---

 ## **NOTES**
+- Due to using PyInstaller, opening the script can take some time.
+- When you first open the script, will be prompted to create a PySimpleGUI account.
+Create a free account (Hobbyist account) and copy and paste the license key.
 - If you lack a dedicated GPU, the process may run much slower.
-- Large datasets may take considerable time (e.g., over 100 hours).
+- Large datasets (size of image or number of files) may take considerable time to segment (e.g., over 100 hours).
 - If the script appears unresponsive, it is likely still running.
-Check the terminal window for updates.
+Check the terminal window that opens for updates.
-- For questions or bug reports, contact me directly.
+- For questions or bug reports, contact me directly with a screenshot of the terminal window if the program crashed.

 ---